 Since its debut on Broadway, West Side Story‘s legacy has grown in stature.
 It’s been translated into dozens of languages, performed by high schools, colleges, and professional companies all over the world, and entered the pop culture lexicon in a way few other musicals have.
+It has also, since the very beginning, been controversial, and certain criticisms, particularly of the story’s racial politics, have only grown in prominence over time.
 On this page, we’ll look at its enduring presence on Broadway, the famous 1961 film adaptation, and how scholars have analyzed – and critiqued – its enduring influence.

 Back on Broadway

 Like most legendary musicals, West Side Story has returned to Broadway on more than one occasion.
 After its initial run at the Winter Garden and Broadway Theatres, the show went on a national tour.
 The original production returned to the Winter Garden in 1960 and later moved to the Alvin Theatre for a total of 249 performances on top of its initial run.
 For the next few decades, West Side Story enjoyed numerous high-profile productions around the country, as well as a celebrated production in London’s West End featuring many of the original cast members.
 Its first full Broadway revival came in 1980 at the Minskoff Theatre and featured Debbie Allen, a multi-Tony Award-winning performer who earned a nomination for her portrayal of Anita.